 Through our engagement with the Policy Community (broad and targeted sessions with folks in specific policy functions/roles) we probed to understand the challenges/needs the program should address.
 Based on this input/insight, we drafted our initial design, as well as our assumptions about what conditions are needed for participants, host managers and host teams to benefit from the experience.

 We had over 40 focused conversations/engagement sessions with employees and managers and consulted over 55 organizations across Canada and internationally.
 This approach allowed us to co-design the prototype of the Program with the Policy Community and HR ecosystem, determining what would be best for our “live” test.

 The program offers you the unique experience of accessing the opportunities you need to round-out your professional experience by working in various functional areas (e.g., policy research, strategic policy, program design, program implementation, evaluation) in which you have no previous experience.
 The focus of the program is providing a breadth of policy experiences, developing new skills, practicing a developmental mindset and growing you, as a program participant into a well-rounded cross-functional policy practitioner.
 As a program graduate you will develop a concrete understanding of the policy lifecycle and its impact from your first-hand experience.
-Because of this, we believe that you, as a program participants will make more inclusive and informed contributions in your work.
+Because of this, we believe that you, as a program participant will make more inclusive and informed contributions in your work.

 As a program participant, you will establish a Personalized Talent Plan with the Talent Manager when you enter the program that identifies your objectives for your time in the program.
 Given the small-scale of the program (10 participants per cohort), you will receive highly individualized attention and support from the Talent Manager in achieving your objectives.